Grades: A Guide for Parents

-Parents should instead evaluate the effort their child put into getting their grade.
-This is the best way to read a report card in order to motivate them to continue their efforts and reach their goals.
+Parents should instead evaluate the effort their child put into getting their grades.
+This is the best way to read a report card to motivate them to continue their efforts and reach their goals.

 2. Motivate their daily efforts.

-Parents don’t have to wait until they see a test result in order to congratulate their children.
+Parents don’t have to wait until they see a test result to congratulate their children.
 Recognize the effort they put into school on a day-to-day basis.

 3. Come up with a study schedule.